uilianries/imgui/Sponsors.md

 Your contributions are keeping this project alive.
 The library is available under a free and permissive license, but continued maintenance and development are a full-time endeavor which we would like to sustain and grow.
 In addition to maintenance and stability there are many desirable features yet to be added.

+Dear ImGui has been in development on and off since 2015, with more focus on it since 2018.
 Thanks to our sponsors, in 2020, we are expecting ~2500 hours of work to be invested into Dear ImGui R&D.

 Businesses: support continued development and maintenance via invoiced technical support, maintenance, sponsoring contracts.
 If your company is using Dear ImGui, please consider reaching out today to say hi: